 What about Melasma (mask of pregnancy)?

 Melasma is a condition is which dark spots and patches appear on your face, including the upper lip and cheeks, due to excess production of melanin via high levels of estrogens in pregnancy.
 The best course of action in decreasing the severity of Melasma while pregnant is to wear an SPF 30+ broad spectrum mineral sunscreen EVERYDAY.
 Look for ingredients like zinc oxide, titanium dioxide, and even try a tinted version!
 Also, avoid exposure to constant heat which can trigger hyperpigmentation.
+Check out our NEWEST Radiance Brightening Serum, which I wish I had during my pregnancies to calm my pigmentation.

 Moisturize, moisturize, moisturize!
 Try Glow Jar Beauty- Pineapple Body Oil on your growing belly daily.